 A full ingredient list with exact measurements can be found in the recipe card below.

-How to Make Old Fashioned Skillet Cornbread Recipe
+How to Make Old Fashioned Cornbread

-STEP ONE: Prepare the Dry Ingredients
+STEP 1: Prepare the Dry Ingredients

 In a large mixing bowl, combine the yellow cornmeal, all-purpose flour, granulated sugar, baking powder, baking soda, and salt.
-Mix well until everything is evenly distributed.

-STEP TWO: Combine Wet Ingredients
+STEP 2: Combine Wet Ingredients

 In another bowl, whisk together the buttermilk, melted (cooled) butter, and beaten eggs.